cyber-smithai/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * ***subject_train*** reads the data from trainsub

 ## Test Data
+The variables for Test Data group are as follows:

 * ***testDS1***  is the variable for the file X_test.txt
 * ***testDS2***  is the variable for the file Y_test.txt
 * ***testsub***   is the variable for the file subject_test.txt